 Ellen replied really negatively to my message.
 Somehow, she thought that my query was a reflection on her and some of her past practices, instead of just a wonder and a search for input.
-When I first read her response, I had to read it twice just to ensure that I didn’t misinterpret the tone of her answer.
+When I first read her response, I had to read it twice.
+I had to ensure I didn’t misinterpret the tone of her answer.
 I didn’t.
 Then I went back and re-read my email.
-Did I somehow imply something more than what I thought that I did?
+Did I somehow imply something more than what I thought I did?
 I still don’t think that I did, but I can see how the example that I referenced — about a past experience, as I was hoping that this might help with her advice — might have been interpreted differently than I intended.

 - Maybe Ellen wishes that she responded in another way back then.